 If you are importing many atoms, the molecule visualization will switch to wire-frame for the newly imported atoms.
 By default this happens when importing 50 atoms or more.
-You can change this limit via the SCM $\rightarrow$ Preferences.
+You can change this limit via the $SCM \rightarrow Preferences$ .

-7.6.1 Copy/Paste between GUI modules, XYZ coordinates or SMILES
+8.6.1 Copy/Paste between GUI modules, XYZ coordinates, SMILES or InChI strings